Introduction to Types of Websites

 - This sort of website is easier to create than a company website and focuses more on a specific job: gathering job samples.
-This sort of website has been most commonly employed by creative experts and freelancers who are based on proven expertise and who can be a more effective solution to a business-like website.
+This website has been most commonly employed by creative experts and freelancers based on proven expertise and can be a more effective solution to a business-like website.

 4) Media Websites

 - News stories or other reporting are collected on media websites.
-There is some overlap here with entertainment websites, although media websites may include reported material concerning or only for entertainment purposes.
+Some overlap here with entertainment websites, although media websites may include reported material concerning or only for entertainment purposes.
 Sites such as The Washington Post, Slate, and Inc. are included in this category.